Understanding Genetic Conditions With The Adults In Your Life

 There are also some genetic conditions that are shared by both men and women.
 These conditions include Huntington’s disease and cystic fibrosis.
 Knowing your family history can help you identify whether you have a risk for one of these diseases, but it is not always easy to determine whether you do or not.
 The best way to find out is to have your DNA tested.

-Testing Methods of Genetic Disorders
+Testing for Genetic Disorders

 There are many ways to test for genetic disorders.
 The most common way is to take a sample of blood or tissue from the person who has the condition and send it to a laboratory for analysis.
 There are also tests that can be done at home using simple testing kits.